Remote Work Program

 Community Outreach Assistants

-Trainings helped participants gain skills in:
+Trainings help participants gain skills in:

 • Google Workspace & Microsoft Office – digital productivity & collaboration